 Ah, Saranac Lake.
 Where else can you be sitting on a mountain in the morning and be bopping along to a live band in the evening?
 This is a village that prides itself on being welcoming.
-Sure, there’s a young, hip vibe to our downtown and its many offerings, but the good news is that having a kid or two in tow doesn’t mean you’re out of the club.
+Sure, there’s a young, hip vibe to our downtown and its many attractions, but the good news is that having a kid or two in tow doesn’t mean you’re out of the club.
 Most of our happenings are kid friendly, and even though the Western High Peaks are just down the road, we have some shorter, easier trails that are perfect for hiking with the little ones.
 None of these trails will take all day to finish, so afterward you’ll still have plenty of time for exploring downtown, hitting the Adirondack Carousel, or checking out an art gallery.

 Bloomingdale Bog Trail

+The easiest and most straightforward trail on this list, the Bloomingdale Bog Trail, is a nature lover’s paradise.
+The 3.7-mile path follows an old railroad bed — the tracks are long gone — so it’s wide, level, and mostly straight.
+It connects Saranac Lake to Bloomingdale, and either end is a nice place to start.
 Even though this trail is easy, wear a good pair of boots as it can be muddy in spots, especially toward the middle, where recent beaver activity has created some pretty mucky conditions.
-With the exception of the beaver swamp, you can still get a stroller in well over a mile from either trailhead, and there’s plenty to see along the way.
+With the exception of the beaver swamp, you can still get a stroller in well over a mile from either trailhead, and there’s plenty to see along the way!

 Getting there